hoppet-code/hoppet/README.md

 You will need a Fortran 95 compiler to compile this package.

 The gfortran compiler is widespread.
-Versions upwards of a recent 4.3 are OK.
-Older versions generate incorrect code for HOPPET and should be avoided.
-The code is acceptably fast, though not quite as fast as with commercial compilers.
+Versions upwards of 4.3 are OK.
+Older versions (which might be present on legacy systems) generate incorrect code for HOPPET and should be avoided.
+The code is acceptably fast, though in tests some years ago was not quite as fast as with commercial compilers.

-The free g95 (www.g95.org) compiler is another option, though when tested around 2008 its executables were fairly slow.
-It is easy to install if you don't already have a recent version on your system.

-The intel (ifort) compiler (versions 8.1.033 upwards) may still exist in a semi-free version for non-commercial use under linux and produces fast executables.

-The release has also been tested with the lahey lf95 commercial compiler, which also generates fast code.
+The code has also been tested with the intel (ifort, versions 8.1.033 upwards) and lahey (lf95) compilers.

 Compilation
 -----------
 For details see the INSTALL file.
 To get moving quickly, just specify an installation prefix and a fortran compiler (FC), and then do

     ./configure --prefix="..."
 FC="..."
     make
     make check
-  make install      [if you're interested] make install-mod  [if you want the f90 module files installed too]
+    make install      [if you're interested]
+    make install-mod  [if you want the f90 module files installed too]

 This is not autotools based: if you're used to more advanced usage of autotools scripts, you'll be disappointed here...